canonical/cos-registration-server/README.md

 - UID: Unique ID per device.
 Typically, the name of the instance or the serial number.
 - Creation date: DateTime of the device creation in the server.
 - Address: IP address or hostname of the device.
+- Grafana dashboards: Grafana dashboards used by this device.
+- Foxglove dashboards: Foxglove dashboards used by this device.

 #### View: `devices/`